 For reasons of health and safety, the use of virtual reality headsets is strictly reserved for patrons ages 13+.

 Additional restrictions apply to patrons with certain health conditions.
-Please take the time to carefully read the health and content warnings in the opposite document.
+Please take the time to carefully read the health and content warnings, by clicking on this link.

 The virtual reality headset and the headphones used during the experience are sterilized after each participant using a Cleanbox, an independent lab tested device that employs UVC light to eliminate coronavirus bacteria.